tipishev/git_workshop/README.md

 ## Separate Branch for refactoring
 ![Drive-By Refactoring](images/drive-by.png)
 * drive-by
+## Patch-flag
+Let's say that a file you were working has more than one logical change, for example refactoring and the actual feature.
 ## Post-review ... commits
 Imagine a situation.
 Yesterday you have reviewed a Pull Request and today your colleague has pushed changes